Brian Shappell, CBF, Director of Content Strategy

 Among those espousing the latter is highly regarded research firm Forrester.

 “It’s not the time to ‘wait and see’ how this technology shakes out.
 Generative AI is here.
-It’s up to you to discover its value,” Forrester noted in recent research looking ahead at 2024.
+It’s up to you to discover its value,” Forrester noted in recent research looking ahead.
 “Generative AI will be the fulcrum that businesses rely on to enhance, empower, and engage employees and customers — with or without you.”

 Over time, the move toward AI will increasingly be about increasing speed and productivity with minimal extra investment or effort and, of course, drive greater value for ownership, management, staff, and customers alike, said Bart Willemsen, VP Analyst at Gartner.